notalim/cartibot/README.md

 `!cartify <message`: the Bot transforms the text of the message similar to how Carti would tweet & text in the eras of *"Die Lit"* and pre-*"Whole Lotta Red"*.

-### What it eventually will do

-> Most function names are TBD.

 `!bars <number of lines>`: the Bot spits out random lines from one of his songs.
 The amount of lines is determined by the second parameter.
+I used my own *geniusthief* python script to scrape all lyrics into one textfile.

 `!tweet`: the Bot spits out a random Carti tweet.

+### Fluff

+`!hello`: the Bot says hi.
+In it's own way.

+`!disaster`: the Bot reminds of a disaster.

+### What it eventually will do (you can help me implement it!)

+`!insta`: the Bot outputs a random Cart Insta post.

+> Most function names are TBD.

 #### and probably more...maybe.